a1aks/Cytoscape_Course/README.md

 ## Objectives:- After this course you should be able to:

+- Have more detailed understanding of terms used in network biology.
-- Have more control over your RNA-Seq datasets
+- Using your RNA-Seq datasets, better visualise enriched terms using Cytoscape.
-- Assess the quality of your datasets
-- Know what tools are available in Bioconductor for RNA-seq data analysis and understand the basic object-types that are utilised
+- Know what tools are available in App Store for RNA-seq, miRNA data and pathway analysis.
-- Produce a list of differentially expressed genes from an RNA-seq experiment
+- Produce a list of key pathways and differentially expressed genes from an RNA-seq experiment

 ## Aims:- During this course you will learn about:

-- RNA sequencing technology and considerations on experiment design
-- Sources of variation in RNA-seq data
-- Differential expression analysis using DEseq2
-- Annotation resources in Bioconductor
+- Cytoscape and specific plugins used for RNA-Seq data analysis.
+- Source for integrating diffrential expressed genes within pathway modules.
+- Hierarchical clustering using String and FunctionalEnrichment apps.
-- Identifying over-represented gene sets among a list of differentially expressed genes
+- Identifying over-represented gene or pathway sets among a list of differentially expressed genes.

 ## Software installation

-You will need to bring an internet-enabled laptop to the course and install the latest versions of both R ***and*** RStudio before coming to the course
+You will need to bring an internet-enabled laptop to the course and install the latest versions of Cytoscape before coming to the course

-1) Install R and RStudio
+1) Install Cytoscape

 ### Windows